Leveraged Loans Definition

 - By the end of 2018, the outstanding balance of leveraged loans in Europe stood at €180Bn.

-- According to a report by Leveraged Data & Commentary unit of S& P Global Market Intelligence, 85% of all leveraged loans were “covenant-lite,” as of the end of the year 2018.
-Covenant-lite means that these loans do not require the borrower to maintain or meet certain financial benchmarks which used to be the norm for traditional financing.
+- According to a report by Leveraged Data & Commentary unit of S& P Global Market Intelligence, 85% of all such loans were “covenant-lite” as of the end of the year 2018.
+Covenant-lite means that these loans do not require the borrower to maintain or meet certain financial benchmarks, which used to be the norm for traditional financing.